 During the analysed period numerous fire count clusters were observed in the southern hemispheric tropics and subtropics by the TRMM satellite.
-Further, the southern hemispheric PAN distribution is well correlated with the joint-fitted C_2H_2 , which is another pollutant produced by biomass burning, and there is good agreement with the CO distribution measured by the MOPITT experiment in late September 2003.
+Further, the southern hemispheric PAN distribution is well correlated with the jointfitted C_2H_2 , which is another pollutant produced by biomass burning, and there is good agreement with the CO distribution measured by the MOPITT experiment in late September and early October 2003.
 On average, the retrieved PAN amounts are also consistent to airborne PAN measurements performed during the southern hemispheric biomass burning periods of 1992 and 1996.
-All these correspondencies confirm the southern hemispheric PAN distribution observed by MIPAS and its characteristics as biomass burning plume.
+These correspondencies confirm the southern hemispheric PAN distribution observed by MI-PAS and its characteristics as biomass burning plume.
 A more detailed investigation of this plume by combined analysis of several pollutants will be given in a subsequent paper.

 Acknowledgements.
 The authors like to thank the European Space Agency for giving access to MIPAS level-1 data.
 Meteorological analysis data have been provided by ECMWF.
-The IMK team has partially been supported by funds of the IMACO project.
+The IMK team has partially been supported by funds of the IMACCO project (virtual institute).